Oaktree Specialty Lending Corp - GuruFocus.com

 LOS ANGELES, CA, Jan.
-20, 2023 (GLOBE NEWSWIRE) -- Oaktree Specialty Lending Corporation (OCSL, Financial) (“OCSL”) and Oaktree Strategic Income II, Inc. (“OSI II”) today announced that each company obtained stockholder approval of the proposals related to the previously announced two-step merger of the two companies (the “Merger”) at their respective stockholder meetings held on January 20, 2023.
+23, 2023 (GLOBE NEWSWIRE) -- Oaktree Specialty Lending Corporation (OCSL, Financial) (“OCSL”) is pleased to announce the closing of the previously announced merger with Oaktree Strategic Income II, Inc. (“OSI II”), with OCSL as the surviving company.
+Based on December 31, 2022 financial information, the combined company has more than $3.3 billion of assets on a pro forma basis.

-Stockholders voted overwhelmingly in favor of the proposed transaction, as over 96% of voting OCSL stockholders and approximately 89% of voting OSI II stockholders supported the Merger.
-The transaction is expected to close on or about January 23, 2023, subject to the satisfaction of customary closing conditions.
+Armen Panossian, Chief Executive Officer and Chief Investment Officer of OCSL, said, “We are pleased to have completed this merger and would like to thank all our stakeholders for their strong support throughout this process.
+We look forward to leveraging the benefits provided by the combined company’s greater scale and financial flexibility while maintaining our strategy to invest in opportunities that align with Oaktree’s value-driven investment approach.”

-Armen Panossian, Chief Executive Officer and Chief Investment Officer of OCSL and OSI II, said, “We would like to thank shareholders of both companies for their strong support of the transaction.
-We look forward to closing this merger and are confident that the increased scale of the combined company will provide many immediate and long-term benefits to all of our stakeholders.”
+In connection with the merger, former OSI II stockholders will receive 0.9115 shares of OCSL for each share of OSI II based on the final exchange ratio, subject to payment of cash in lieu of fractional shares.
+As a result of the merger, legacy OCSL stockholders and former OSI II stockholders own approximately 79.4% and 20.6%, respectively, of the combined company at closing.

-In addition, OCSL received stockholder approval to implement a 1-for-3 reverse stock split of its common stock.
-The reverse stock split is expected to be effective for purposes of trading as of the opening of business on January 23, 2023.
+In addition, in connection with the closing of the merger, and as previously announced, OCSL and Oaktree Fund Advisers, LLC (“Oaktree”) amended the existing investment advisory agreement to provide that Oaktree will waive $9.0 million of OCSL’s base management fees as follows: $6.0 million at a rate of $1.5 million per quarter (with such amount appropriately prorated for any partial quarter) in the first year following closing of the merger and $3.0 million at a rate of $750,000 per quarter (with such amount appropriately prorated for any partial quarter) in the second year following closing of the merger.

 About Oaktree Specialty Lending Corporation